Developments in Aboriginal and Indigenous Law 2026

 The impact on major projects - UNDRIP and the transformation of the duty to consult

-The key cases on treaty interpretation, Indigenous legal orders, and Living Treaties
+The Key Cases on treaty interpretation, Indigenous legal orders, and living treaties

-The honour of the crown beyond government
+The honour of the Crown beyond government

 Aboriginal title in light of the recent court of appeal decision in Nuchatlaht v.
 British Columbia